 Remember this formula: Expectations > Reality = Disappointment

-Expectations being greater than reality brings guests disappointment.
-And how do guests form their expectations?
+If a guest’s expectations are higher than the reality of the experience, they’ll be disappointed.
+How do guests form their expectations?
 From the reviews on your page, direct communication with you, reading your description, price, photos, and word-of-mouth.
 The good news is, many of these things are in your direct control.

 For example, say you have a beer tasting, and on your experience page you set the expectation that your tasting will include three beers.
 Now let’s say that when the experience happens, whatever the reason, you were only able to provide two beers.
 Guests who came to the experience were expecting three beers, but only got two.
 No matter how good your experience was, how delicious the beers, they’re automatically going to be annoyed because they didn’t get what you promised or what they were expecting.
 Always try to anticipate what might disappoint guests and set expectations with them in advance.